-Exploring new avenues of treatment and sharing our expertise are an integral part of our commitment to excellence at Kessler Institute for Rehabilitation.
-We believe that by applying the best evidence-based research to clinical practice, we can assure our patients that the medical management, rehabilitation nursing care and therapy protocols they receive are indeed "State-of-the-Science."
+Exploring new avenues of treatment and sharing our expertise are part of our commitment to excellence.
+By applying evidence-based research and education to our clinical practice, we enable our patients to regain the greatest possible function and independence and reach their rehabilitation goals.

-Currently, Kessler staff members are involved in more than 28 major research projects.
-The scope of these studies has placed Kessler in the forefront of rehabilitation research.
+Currently, Kessler staff members are involved in more than 45 major research projects.
+The scope of these studies continues to place Kessler in the forefront of rehabilitation research.

 Many of these projects are being conducted in collaboration with the Kessler Foundation Research Center.
 Our mutual goal to advance the field of medical rehabilitation provides a strong foundation for research excellence.

-Kessler, in cooperation with the Research Center, currently holds Model System grants from the National Institute on Disability Research and Rehabilitation (NIDRR) for both Spinal Cord Injury and Traumatic Brain Injury research and treatment.
-We are one of only six centers in the country to have this designation.
+Kessler Institute, in collaboration with the Kessler Foundation, is designated by National Institute on Disability Research and Rehabilitation (NIDRR) as a Model System for both Spinal Cord Injury and Traumatic Brain Injury research and treatment.
+We are one of only eight centers in the country to have this designation.